ixvu/w4111_wiki/Normalization.md

 If a relation is in a certain normal form (BCNF, 3NF etc.), it is known that certain kinds of problems are avoided/minimized.
 This can be used to help us decide whether decomposing the relation will help.

-We will focus on two normal forms: BCNF and 3NF
+Hence we will focus on two normal forms: BCNF and 3NF
 * BCNF has no redundancy, but may lose some dependencies
 * 3NF preserves all dependencies but has some redundancy